 Before we dive into fallacies, let’s first quickly look at what an argument exactly is.

-As you know, in everyday situations an “argument” refers to situation where people are having a (heated) disagreement.
-In philosophy and logic, however, it means something more; it’s a set of statements — premises and a conclusion — made for or against a particular idea, theory or position.
+As you know, in everyday situations an “argument” refers to a situation where people are having a (heated) disagreement.
+In philosophy and logic, however, it means something more; it’s a set of statements — premises and a conclusion — made for or against a particular idea, theory, or position.

 ☔️ As an example, consider the following:

 “Every time there is rain coming, my joints start aching.
 My joints started aching.
 So, there must be rain coming.”

 This is an argument that has two premises and a conclusion.
 If we break it down, it would look like this: